tuna-f1sh/node-flipdot/README.md

 flipdot-clock --help # send clock bin (args are optional)
 ```

+### Important Notes

+* The **address** of your display (defualt 0x05 - arbitary but matches mine) must be correct otherise the display will not display the data.
+Find the correct address through trial and error or by taking the back off and reading the potentiometer (RHS) position
+* The **number of columns and rows** (default 56x7) must be correct for your display otherwise the message length will be incorrect - the Hanover display may not acknowledge or display the incorrect message length.

 ## Methodology

 The Hanover Flip-Dot display expects ascii chars representing the hexadecimal